Comfort and Sizing: what to look out for in your new helmet

 ShinyTex is sometimes found inside Schuberth helmets – but as far as we can find, it’s just the name of a Chinese textile company that makes the fabric!

-Shalimar isn’t an 80’s RnB band – it is in fact a warm, napped material a bit like velour from an ’80s car seat and used inside AGVs.
+Shalimar isn’t an 80’s disco band – it is in fact a warm, napped material a bit like velour from an ’80s car seat and used inside some AGVs.

 Virus Cool Jade is a name you might see associated with Bell helmets.
 Cool Jade linings are apparently laced with jade, designed to reduce skin surface temp by up to 10 degrees (f) so it’s there to keep your head really cool.
 Virus is the name of the company that makes the fabric.

 X-Mart is a fabric that’s designed to wick-away moisture and is also hypo-allergenic.
 It’s used inside some Nexx helmets.

-X-static XT2 silver liner is also a Bell Helmets name, this time it’s for their lining that contains silver thread.
+X-static XT2 silver liner is used in some Bell and LS2 helmets; this time it’s for their lining that contains silver thread.
 Essentially, silver has antimicrobial properties so weaving thin silver thread into a fabric imparts those properties – keeping bacteria at bay and reducing odours.
 Other makers use silver thread too, so if you see the word silver involved, this is probably what they’re referring to.